ClayCole/JavaScript_Variables/README.md

 > To see your work, you can _log_, or print, the values stored in your variables to the _console_.
 Use `console.log(variableName)` to see your results in the browser console.

-## Exercise 1: Declaring Variables
+## Exercise 1: Declaring Variables- DONE

 Steps are to be completed in the `app.js` file.